-8. Supporting Staff
+9. Supporting Staff:

-We recognise that staff becoming involved with a child who has suffered harm, or appears 8.1 to be likely to suffer harm, could find the situation stressful and upsetting.

-- 8.2 We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support if necessary.
-This could be provided by the Headteacher or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme (PAM) or trade union, as appropriate. - In consultation with all staff, we have adopted a Code of Conduct for staff working in our 8.3 school.
+- 9.1 We recognise that staff becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting. - 9.2 We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support if necessary.
+This could be provided by the Headteacher or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme (PAM) or trade union, as appropriate. - 9.3 In consultation with all staff, we have adopted a Code of Conduct for staff working in our school.
 This forms part of staff induction and is in the staff handbook.
-All staff know how to access the Code of Conduct to refer to it. - 8.4 All staff are required to sign that they have read, understood and agree to comply with the agreed standards of practice set out in the staff Code of Conduct.
+All staff know how to access the Code of Conduct to refer to it.
+(A paper copy is available in the staffroom) - 9.4 All staff are required to sign that they have read, understood and agree to comply with the agreed standards of practice set out in the staff Code of Conduct.